Home

 After being away from Western Pennsylvania for a long time, they returned in the late summer of 1903.
 That year, the Aug.
 20 issue of the Uniontown Daily News Standard reported that they “arrived on Wednesday evening on a visit to friends in this section after an absence of seven years….
 [They] will visit her parents, Mr. and Mrs. A.J.
 Inks at Fairchance, and his father, Robert Johnson in Greene county, after which they will spend some days here before returning to Philadelphia."

-After a lingering illness, Minnie died at the age of 69 on Sept.
+After suffering a cerebral hemorrhage in February 1927, Minnie lingered for 19 months in increasingly declining health.
+She died at the age of 69 on Sept.
 15, 1928.
 Her funeral was held in Philadelphia, at the Evoy Parlors, and attended by her brother and sister in law, Calvin and Nevada (Minerd) Inks.
-She is buried in Philadelphia.
+She is buried in Philadelphia's Forest Hills Cemetery.